 - The KWHS Toolkit is an email sent once a month to provide you direct access to KWHS resources that support a specific theme.
 You must be a registered user of KWHS to receive the toolkit.
 Our hope is that the highlighted articles, lesson plans, video glossary terms, hands-on learning exercises and other resources will give you ideas and materials to use with your students, while at the same time helping you discover the various ways KWHS is creating relevant content for your classroom.
 Review the resources and consider where you and your colleagues could plug them in to existing curriculum.
 As with all our free KWHS online resources, we want you to use them however they fit best with your schedule and lessons, either as supplements to existing plans, or as the backbone of broader efforts.

 - You want to explore a business-related current event to get students thinking about the world around them.
 Check out KWHS’s latest “Week in Review” article, which offers a brief analysis of a world event, as well as links to additional resources.
 Encourage students to post an “Ask an Expert” question on KWHS to tap the knowledge of world-class Wharton faculty.

 - You need additional financial literacy resources that inform you and your students about personal-finance concepts, such as credit, saving, investing and economics.
 KWHS has articles and lesson plans addressing all of these concepts and more in ways that engage and inspire students.
-Up for a more comprehensive and engaging experience with investing?
+Up for a more comprehensive and impactful experience with finance?
 Join the annual KWHS Investment Competition.
 Be sure to read about past winners.
 Share our competition infographic with your colleagues.
 Check out the KWHS Newsroom for more articles about the investment competition and other KWHS initiatives.

 - You need a quick resource to fill time in class or stimulate the conversation at home.
 Search hundreds of KWHS articles, videos and podcasts that touch on every aspect of business, finance and career and college development.
 Videos like this one are packed with great insights and advice from young people to whom high school students can relate.
 Podcasts like this one give students a quick look into business and careers.

 - You need your own professional development directed specifically at high school educators.
 In addition to our PwC-KWHS Seminars for High School Educators on Business and Financial Responsibility (which are on hold as of September, 2017) you can access free educational podcasts on KWHS that address topics like innovation and financial technology and how to integrate these concepts into your teaching.

 - You want students to start building stronger, more authentic social media skills.
 Online life is deeper than Instagram posts, as the commenting sections in publications like the New York Times reflect.
 In fact, the NYT receives some 9,000 comments per day, and has begun to cover its most dedicated commenters as it would a traditional news beat.
 Help students become critical thinkers and communicators online by assigning them KWHS articles to read and comment on.
 Have them respond to other comments and begin to build their analysis and strategy skills.
 In 2017, we launched our KWHS Comment and Win contest.
 What a success!
 We hope more teachers will encourage their students to comment on stories and win prizes.
-This may also be a great time to introduce them to the influence that trolls have on online dialogue.
+This may also be a great time to introduce them to the influence that trolls can have in the online space.
 Students must be registered KWHS users to comment on articles.